Community

 Our school culture is deeply informed by our connections to the wider community, and we are dedicated to ensuring that our students not only benefit from these connections but also contribute meaningfully to them.
 Our aim is for students to emerge from Beaumaris Secondary College as informed, engaged and responsible community members.

-• Anzac & Remembrance Day Ceremonies at the Beaumaris RSL
+• ANZAC & Remembrance Day Ceremonies at the Beaumaris RSL

 • Bayside City Council’s Intergenerational iPad project